 It doesn’t matter if you’re going to handover the app development project from a freelancer to a software house or from one software house to another.
-In each case, you need to follow the same plan to make sure the new vendor has all the required information, and the outgoing team gave you all the knowledge, documents and rights.
-In this blog post, we’ll present you steps to take to perform this project transition smoothly and the checklist of things you absolutely need to remember about.
+In each case, you need to follow the same plan.
+You need to make sure the new vendor has all the required information, and the outgoing team gave you all the knowledge, documents and rights.
+In this blog post, we’ll present you steps to take to perform this project transition smoothly.
+In the end, you’ll find a checklist of things you absolutely need to remember about.
 So let’s dive in.

 A Guide to a Smooth Project Transition